thenexthub/Codira/docs/HowToGuides/FirstPullRequest.md

 When asking for help, prefer giving as much information as possible, while highlighting the parts that you think are important.

-Remember that the [Swift Code of Conduct][] applies whenever you are participating in the Swift project.
+Remember that the [Codira Code of Conduct][] applies whenever you are participating in the Codira project.

-[Swift Code of Conduct]: https://swift.org/code-of-conduct/
+[Codira Code of Conduct]: https://language.org/code-of-conduct/

 ### I didn't get a response from someone.
 What should I do?